r-hub/R-historic/README.md

 * R 0.16 (alpha) [R-0.16alpha.tar.gz](R-0.16alpha.tar.gz) (1997-02-07)
 * R 0.16.1 (alpha) [R-0.16.1alpha.tar.gz](R-0.16.1alpha.tar.gz) (1997-02-09)

 These releases are available through both http and https.
+They are from <https://stat.ethz.ch/R/daily/alpha/> which is only available through https.

 The rest of the R releases are available from CRAN, currently through both [http](http://cran.r-project.org/src/base/) and